What Does The Y Intercept Represent

 1. Meaningfulness

 The y-intercept may not always have a meaningful interpretation in the real world.
-For instance, if a model represents the height of a tree as a function of time, a negative y-intercept would be nonsensical.
+Take this case: if a model represents the height of a tree as a function of time, a negative y-intercept would be nonsensical.

 2. Extrapolation